xuanzhichen/cadimulc/README.md

 # Hybrid-Based Causal Discovery by Cadimulc
-CADIMULC is a light package standing for **CA**usal **DI**scovery with **M**ultiple **L**atent **C**onfounders, providing easy-to-use Python APIs to learn an empirical causal graph from generally raw data with relatively efficiency.
+CADIMULC is a light package standing for **CA**usal **DI**scovery with **M**ultiple **L**atent **C**onfounders, providing easy-to-use Python APIs to learn an empirical causal graph from generally raw data with relative efficiency.

 The package integrates implementations of hybrid-based approaches involving the [MLC-LiNGAM algorithm](url), along with the "micro" workflow such as data generation, results evaluation, and graphs visualization.